Khosrov Forest State Reserve: Cultural heritage

 It is located at the confluence of Azat river and Aghjo and Glan tributaries.
 A pentahedral church with a basilic structure is built from hewn ballast in the village center.
 It has a felt cover.
 Separate parts of cornice are preserved.

 There are no preserved historical data on the foundation of the church of Geghmahovit village, though the architectural analyses show that it was constructed in the 5th-6th centuries.
 While studying the monument a record stone was found, the carved record is in Greek and with inverted letters so that it can be read with the help of mirror.
-The Armenian translation of the record is “Healthˮ and “Blissˮ.
+The Armenian translation of the record is "Health" and "Bliss".
 Decorated caps and frescoes are preserved, in the center of which equal-winged crosses are engraved.
 The church is considered as the best samples/models of early medieval architecture.